lu-w/omega2auto/README.md

 ## Getting Started

+OMEGA2AUTO has been tested with Python v3.12.
+It is recommended to set up a virtual environment.
 First, initialize all submodules: `git submodule update --init --recursive`.

 ### Dependencies

-Install the requirements by running `pip install -r requirements.txt`.
+Install the dependencies of pyauto by `cd pyauto; pip install -r requirements.txt` Change back into this directory and install the requirements of this module by running `pip install -r requirements.txt`.

 ### Installation